phamxuanhung2004/MAS2-Introduction-to-Data-Sciene/README.md

 ### 2.1.
 Source of data

-We will use the provided data which come from Kaggle.
+We will use the provided data which comes from Kaggle.

-Kaggle give us two excel files which include file for training and for testing model.
+Kaggle gives us two excel files which include file for training and for testing model.
 We will only use train.csv for our model.

 ### 2.2.
 Variable